 Every postcard I receive delights me and I know that you might not be able to send something in my list below.
 That's okay! enjoy sending what you can, I will enjoy it when I get it.

 Christmas or New Years postcards are very welcome now...I post them on my fridge gallery during Dec/Jan.

 My favorites list is of postcards I do not have but if you don't have one of those, don't worry...just send any card you like.

 The list below is to make things easier for you not a demand.

-I like views of country/city (single or multi-view tourist cards are great!!), history, architecture, archaeology, art (but not abstract, manga or anime), landscapes, geologic formations, stars, aurora borealis, rainbows, animals, birds, butterflies, bees, flowers, trees, tall ships (masted ships), fountains, clocks, bells, candles, royalty, people in national regalia/costume, national celebrations/festivals, national holidays, especially Christmas and New Year (religious and non-religious), spirituality (any kind), postcards with inspirational or funny quotations (I translate them using Google translate but if the characters are non-roman I would need the translations written on the back), the colour green and anything sparkly.
+I like views of country/city, history, architecture, archaeology, art (but not abstract, manga or anime), landscapes, geologic formations, stars, aurora borealis, rainbows, animals (but I have a phobia about snakes), birds, butterflies, bees, flowers, trees, tall ships (masted ships), fountains, clocks, bells, candles, royalty, people in national regalia/costume, national celebrations/festivals, national holidays, especially Christmas and New Year (religious and non-religious), spirituality (any kind), postcards with inspirational or funny quotations, the colour green and anything sparkly.
 I like printed postcards of your own photos too.

 ABOUT THE NAME 'MOOSE JAW'

 One of the most commonly asked questions is, “How did Moose Jaw get its name?”
 The most likely theory is that the name comes from a Cree word, “Moosegaw”, which means ‘warm breezes’.